ycku/owmfdw/README.md

 # owmfdw
-PostgreSQL FDW example for Open Weather Map
+A PostgreSQL FDW for Open Weather Map

 - This FDW just supports one city query.
 - The default appid in the code is the sample appid which can not query dynamically. (static data results)